-Three trade-offs that emerged in evaluation of rebuilding strategies and their associated de minimis TAC options are summarized below.
-The first trade-off is that rebuilding from a closed fishery to a de minimis fishery requires considering the level of spawning biomass (represented as depletion in the analysis) that is desirable relative to delays in opportunities to fish.
-Fishing sooner and at a more depleted resource state is consistent with rebuilding strategies A & C, while delaying fishing, resulting in a less depleted resource is consistent with rebuilding strategies B & D. But this trade-off must also be considered in context of how a de minimis fishery is defined.
-If a de minimis fishery is expected to have little effect on the continued rebuilding of the resource, then one must weigh the extent to which it is necessary to delay fishing to in favor of rebuilding the resource.

-The second trade-off is that the time to open fishery status must be weighed against depletion at time of fishery opening.
+Three key trade-offs are discussed that emerged in evaluating rebuilding strategies along with associated de minimis TAC options.
+The first trade-off is that rebuilding from a closed fishery to a de minimis fishery requires considering the level of spawning biomass (represented as depletion in the analysis) that is acceptable relative to delays in fishing opportunities.
+Fishing sooner and at a more depleted resource state is consistent with rebuilding strategies A & C, while delaying fishing, resulting in a less depleted resource is consistent with rebuilding strategies B & D. Likewise, the second trade-off is that the time to open fishery status must be weighed against depletion at time of fishery opening.
+Evidence for this trade-off can be observed by comparing time to de minimis fishing (Table 3.4; Fig. 3.3) to the corresponding level of resource depletion when de minimis fishing is triggered (Tables 3.5 & 3.6; Figs. 3.4 & 3.5).
 This trade-off reflects the target long-term depletion level that is desirable to maintain a sustainable open fishery.
-Rebuilding strategies A & C offer the shortest times to open fishery status, while rebuilding strategies B & D offer improved levels of red abalone biomass recovery.
-The third, and related trade-off, is that delays in attaining open fishery status can be mediated to some extent through higher de minimis TACs.
-This trade-off is worth considering, as regardless of whether option A through D is preferable, some gains in cumulative catches can be obtained during the de minimis fishery against additional delays in reaching open fishery status.
+Rebuilding strategies A & C offer the shortest times to open fishery status, while rebuilding strategies B & D offer improved levels of red abalone biomass recovery, achieved over longer time horizons.